 To meet this burden when the injury includes PTSD, expert testimony is required.
 A plaintiff needs to be prepared to offer the testimony of a doctor who can explain to a jury what PTSD is, what symptoms look like, and how it is diagnosed.

-- Intrusive memories that can include recurring and distressing thoughts, nightmares, or extremely emotional reactions to things that conjure up memories of the traumatic event
+- Intrusive memories that can include recurring and distressing thoughts, nightmares, or extreme emotional reactions to things that conjure up memories of the traumatic event

 - Avoidance of thoughts, discussions, places, or activities that trigger memories of the event